nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 # AL'NE Natural Cosmetics – Brand Identity & Visual Assets

-Welcome to the AL'NE Natural Cosmetics design repository.
-This space serves as a curated collection of visual assets and branding materials that define the essence of AL'NE – a brand rooted in purity, sustainability, and beauty.
+This repository is a collection of visual assets and branding materials that define the essence of AL'NE – a brand rooted in purity, sustainability, and beauty.
+It provides design elements developed to establish a cohesive and professional brand identity.

 ### Table of Contents
 - [Project Overview](#-project-overview)